Landslides triggered by humans on the rise

 Print version

-This is a kids' version of the EGU article: 'Landslides triggered by human activity on the rise'.
+This is a kids' version of the EGU article: 'Landslides triggered by humans on the rise'.
 It was written by Bárbara Ferreira (EGU Media and Communications Manager), reviewed for scientific content by Melanie Froude (Department of Geography, University of Sheffield, UK) and Cindy Mora-Stock (Department of Earth Sciences, University of Concepción, Chile), and for educational content by Monica Menesini (Retired science teacher, Italy).

 Translations